bnb-chain/greenfield-whitepaper/part3.md

    get more download quota.
 Every data package has a fixed price.

-As described in Part 1, the fees are paid on Greenfield in the style of "Stream" from users to the SPs at a constant rate.
+As described in Part 1, the fees are paid on Greenfield in the style of "Stream", from users to the Virtual Group Families and Virtual Groups
+(which contain primary storage providers and secondary storage providers)
+at a constant rate.
 The fees are charged every second as they are used.

 ### 21.1 Concepts and Formulas